emqx/emqx-docs/en_US/data-integration/azure-blob-storage.md

    :::

    ::::

-10. Set the **Object Content**.
-By default, it is a JSON text format containing all fields.
-It supports `${var}` format placeholders.
-Here, enter `${payload}` to indicate using the message body as the object content.
-In this case, the object's storage format depends on the message body's format, supporting compressed packages, images, or other binary formats.

 11. Expand **Advanced Settings** and configure the advanced setting options as needed (optional).
 For more details, refer to [Advanced Settings](#advanced-settings).